top of page

 After grading and hardscaping gets done and we've got proper drainage working, we create the planting areas.
 This means bringing in quality loam to build actual growing medium where plants can establish, creating mulch beds with defined edges, and installing whatever the design calls for (trees, shrubs, perennials, groundcovers.)

 Installation means paying attention to details most people skip.
 We prepare beds with good loam and proper drainage so roots can establish instead of sitting in wet clay.
 We plant at correct depth.
 Most people plant too deep and then wonder why their tree died three years later when the root flare rots out.
-We mulch correctly to retain moisture and prevent weeds, but not piled up against trunks like some landscapers do.
-We space plants based on their mature size, not how small and sad they look when we plant them.
-That shrub that's two feet tall now will be six feet in five years.
+We mulch correctly to retain moisture and prevent weeds but not piled up against trunks like some landscapers do.
+We space plants based on their mature size.
+A shrub that's two feet tall now will be six feet in five years.
 We plant it where it's got room to grow.

 Properties with no existing landscaping start with bare ground or just builder's fill.
-We bring in loam, create proper planting beds with good soil, install trees for shade and screening where you'll actually need them in ten years, add foundation plantings that frame the house without covering windows, and put in lawn areas.
+We bring in loam, create proper planting beds with good soil, install trees for shade and screening where you'll actually need them in ten years, add foundation plantings that frame the house without covering windows.
 That's what landscape design means, building the entire outdoor environment from scratch so it works as a system.

 Landscape Lighting

 We plan lighting from the beginning even though it gets installed last.
-That way we know where to run wiring before we pour patios or create beds.
+That way we know where to run wiring before we build patios or create beds.

 Complete Landscape Design Process